John W. Derr: Career

 While serving in the Maryland State Senate, Derr rose to the level of the Minority Whip from 1996 until he was defeated in 1999.
 He was the Senate Chair for the Joint Committee on Protocol and he was the chair of the Frederick County Delegation from 1995 until 1999.

 An article in the Washington Post suspected that Derr was defeated because of his view on abortion rights.
 F. Vernon Boozer suffered the same fate with his views on abortion and gun control in his loss to Andrew Harris.

+Death

+After a long struggle with multiple forms of cancer, Derr died in the Minneapolis Hospital on January 7, 2026.
+He was 84.